cran/lcsm/README.md

              sample.nobs = 1000,
              na_pct = 0.3)
 #> Parameter estimates for the data simulation are taken from the argument 'model_param'.
-#> Warning: The following parameters are specified in LCS model but no parameter estimates have been entered in 'model_param':
+#> Warning: The following parameters are specified in the LCSM but no parameter estimates have been entered in 'model_param':
 #> -  alpha_g2
 #> -  sigma2_g2
 #> -  sigma_g2lx1
-#> # A tibble: 1,000 x 6
+#> # A tibble: 1,000 × 6
 #>       id    x1    x2    x3    x4    x5
 #>    <int> <dbl> <dbl> <dbl> <dbl> <dbl>
 #>  1     1  21.8  20.4  18.0  15.3  NA